thenickdude/wacom-driver-fix/Readme.md

     launchctl load -w /Library/LaunchAgents/com.wacom.wacomtablet.plist

 This should restore the prompts to ask you to add permissions, so now begin the instructions in this section again.

+### If nothing ever appears in "Input Monitoring" for you

+For a handful of people, the Wacom driver never appears in the Input Monitoring list for them.
+To fix this, first open up the "Terminal" app and paste this line in and press enter to ensure that the Wacom service is enabled:

+For Bamboo and Graphire 3 & 4 tablets:

+    launchctl load -w /Library/LaunchAgents/com.wacom.pentablet.plist

+For Graphire 1 & 2, Intuos, and Cintiq tablets:

+    launchctl load -w /Library/LaunchAgents/com.wacom.wacomtablet.plist

+If that doesn't trigger it to ask you to add Input Monitoring permissions when you try to use the tablet, you can add it manually instead.

+In Finder, click Go -> Go to Folder, and paste this path in there and click OK:

+    /Library/Application Support/Tablet/

+In there you should see a "PenTabletDriver" file (Bamboo), "PenTabletSpringboard" (Graphire 3 & 4), or "WacomTabletSpringboard" (Graphire 1 & 2, Intuos, Cintiq).

+Unlock the Input Monitoring page, then drag the PenTabletDriver / PenTabletSpringboard / WacomTabletSpringboard file onto it to add it to the list, and make sure it's ticked.
+Now reboot your computer, and when you try to use the tablet it should prompt you to tick it in the Accessibility page too, after which it should start working.

 ## Support me